 You may be a devout believer, or you may be a cynic, a critic, a searcher or a seeker.
 You may reject the “pat answers” of mainstream Christianity.
+You may have been hurt by a previous church experience.
 You may have questions about your faith or doubts about the institutional church.
 Regardless, you will find friends and compadres at Second Baptist who understand and appreciate the journey you are on.

 We welcome you without regard to your race, ethnicity, age, ability, gender, gender identity, sexual orientation, marital status, level of education, economic status or any other status that may be misunderstood as a barrier to authentic community.

 We invite you to join us as we discover grace and faith together.